serlo/serlo.org-legal/en/privacy/current.md

 You can find Planetscale's privacy policy at [https://planetscale.com/legal/privacy](https://planetscale.com/legal/privacy).

-The processing of your data occurs based on your consent in accordance with Art.
-6 Abs.
-1 lit. a GDPR.
+The collection of this data is based on Art.
+6 Sec.
+1 lit. f DSGVO.
+We as the website provider have a legitimate interest in collecting this data to perform analytics and optimize our website.

 #### Sentry